Multi-city Urban Observatory Network

 Better cities through imaging.

-Through the novel use of observational and analytical techniques, the Multi-city Urban Observatory Network, with headquarters at the University of Delaware Joseph R. Biden, Jr. School of Public Policy and Administration , established facilities at the Center for Urban Science + Progress, and upcoming deployments in Wilmington, Milwaukee, Berkeley, and Freetown (Sierra Leone), studies the complex interactions between the physical, natural, and human components of the city as a coherent, definable system with the goal of enhancing public well-being, city operations, and future urban plans.
+Through the novel use of observational and analytical techniques, the Multi-city Urban Observatory Network, with headquarters at the University of Delaware Joseph R. Biden, Jr. School of Public Policy and Administration , established facilities at the Center for Urban Science + Progress, and upcoming deployments in Wilmington, Genova, Berkeley, and Freetown (Sierra Leone), studies the complex interactions between the built, natural, and human components of the city as a coherent, definable system with the goal of enhancing public well-being, city operations, and future urban plans.
 With our persistent, synoptic imaging and sensing of urban environments, researchers at the UO are developing insights into energy use and stresses on the power grid, measuring the environmental impact of cities on air quality, and characterizing how urban centers affect patterns of daily life and public health.

-For more information, see the Urban Observatory System paper !
+For more information, see the Urban Observatory System paper

 People